NBISweden/bird-ringing/README.md

   environment, the source code is copied into the container at build time.

+- The `backend` directory is bind-mounted into the "backend" service container in the development environment, while in the production environment, the source code is copied into the container at build time.

 - The "frontend" service in the development environment runs the development server with hot reloading, while in the production environment, it does nothing apart from checking to make sure the